The WWF is run at a local level by the following offices...

 LET'S GET BACK TO THE 5 GRAMS A WEEK A LITTLE BIT.
 HOW DID WE CALCULATE THAT?There have been multiple reports in the media on the microplastics we are ingesting – through our food (shellfish, honey and salt), our drinks (tap water, bottled water and beer), and even the air.
 We worked with Newcastle University to calculate the approximate weight of the average amount of microplastics that these studies demonstrate we are ingesting.
 The full analysis is available here if you are interested in understanding more.
-For any questions or concerns about the methodology, please contact us here and we promise to swiftly respond in full.

 IS THIS DAMAGING TO MY HEALTH?The truth is, we don’t know.
 We know that plastics are doing irreparable harm to wildlife, but scientists have only just started looking at what it’s doing to human health.
 Two studies have found plastics in our blood and our lungs.
 Can we be sure is has damaging impacts to our health?
 No, but we do know that plastics we ingest have some harmful chemical compounds.
 Does that mean we can rest easy?
 Absolutely not.
-After all, you wouldn’t choose to chow down on an actual credit card, right?
+After all, you wouldn’t choose to eat an actual credit card, right?

-HOW DO WE REALLY SOLVE THIS PROBLEM?While saying ‘no’ to straws and bringing along a reusable bag are great first steps, which you absolutely must do, it’s governments and business who need to solve this.
+HOW CAN WE REALLY SOLVE THIS PROBLEM?While saying "no" to straws and bringing along a reusable bag are great first steps, which you absolutely must do, it’s governments and business who need to solve this.
 For this exact reason, we at WWF have launched a petition calling on governments around the world to sign a global legally binding treaty that would simplify the use and disposal of plastics.
 We are proud to say that our efforts have been successful, with almost 2.5 million signatures collected and the support of many global companies and civil society organizations.
 We have shown that together we can make a difference!

 SHOULD WE BAN ALL PLASTIC?Plastic is not inherently bad; it is a man-made invention that has generated significant benefits for society, and even in some cases, the environment.
 Unfortunately, the way industry and governments have managed plastics and the way society has converted it into a disposable and single use commodity transformed this innovation into a planetary disaster.
 The way we use and dispose of plastics must change for the sake of not just the environment – but also our economy.

 WHAT CAN I DO AS AN INDIVIDUAL?Make sure your voice is heard.
-Tell everyone from your government leaders to the owners of the businesses you frequent that you want them to solve this.
-For now, if you want to be a part of our community of campaigners working to tackle this problem, join us here.
+Tell everyone from your government leaders to the owners of the businesses you frequent that you want them to solve this problem.
 Governments and businesses can’t ignore hundreds of millions of voices, as our petition has proven.

-TELL ME MORE ABOUT WHAT GOVERNMENTS CAN DO.Governments the world over fall too easily into blaming either businesses (‘they are using the plastic so they need to fix this mess’) or consumers (‘they are buying the plastic products so they need to fix this mess’) for this crisis.
+WHAT GOVERNMENTS CAN DO?Governments the world over fall too easily into blaming either businesses ("they are using the plastic so they need to fix this mess") or consumers ("they are buying the plastic products so they need to fix this mess") for this crisis.
 Let’s break this circle of denial and all accept our role in the problem.
 WWF is sending a clear message to governments worldwide – the only way we can change this broken system is to endorse a global legally binding treaty on tackling plastics.
 The existing legal framework covering marine plastic pollution is fragmented and ineffective, and does not provide the tools necessary for an effective global response to the problem.
 This issue cannot be solved on a national or regional level, or through non-binding, voluntary measures alone.
 It requires coordinated international action, shared responsibility and a common approach.
-WWF is calling on states to begin negotiations, as soon as possible, on a new international legally binding agreement to tackle marine plastic pollution.

-TELL ME MORE ABOUT WHAT BUSINESSES CAN DO.Plastic is a cost effective, useful and flexible material which, when used properly, can actually have a positive overall environmental impact.
+WHAT BUSINESSES CAN DO?Plastic is a cost effective, useful and flexible material which, when used properly, can actually have a positive overall environmental impact.
 But our current systems of production don’t use plastics properly.
 We see plastic as a cheap, single-use, disposable product – which is crazy, because plastic by its very nature is not disposable.
 It lasts for hundreds of years.